cbluth/gsh/Readme.md

 Access to some ssh servers is needed to use all the features of `gsh`.
 Currently only bash is supported, with plans for more languages.

 ### Installation
+You can download the latest release here: https://github.com/cbluth/gsh/releases <br />
+Or use these options:

 #### A) Use Go Install
 To build with go install: